en_USEnglish

 1. Meetings and conferences

-Avatars and holograms will dramatically reduce meeting and conference costs for businesses.
-Why Elon Musk Would he take his private jet to Shanghai to check on the Gigafactory's production efficiency when he could simply teleport himself and walk around with his engineers?
+Avatars and holograms will significantly reduce companies' meeting and conference costs.
+Why would Elon Musk take his private jet to Shanghai to check the gigafactory's production efficiency when he could simply teleport and walk around with his engineers?

 2. New jobs

 The metaverse will radically change existing jobs and create new ones.
-Jobs that previously required face-to-face interaction will suddenly have virtual options, meaning that freelancing and remote working opportunities will grow exponentially.
+Jobs that previously required in-person interaction will suddenly have virtual options, meaning freelancing and remote work opportunities will grow exponentially.

-Every now and then, a blog comes out boldly proclaiming the end of the CV, cover letter and résumé.
+Every now and then, a blog comes out boldly proclaiming the end of the resume, cover letter, and curriculum vitae.
 Usually, these predictions turn out to be a little too inaccurate.

-The metaverse may not lead to the extinction of the CV as an application document, but it could fundamentally change the format of job applications and the job search process.
+The metaverse may not lead to the extinction of the resume as an application document, but it could fundamentally change the format of applications and the job search process.

-The rise of remote working has helped redefine the way we work. design of work and our jobs in the 21st century.
-It has prompted us to reflect on issues such as work-life balance, the nature of the management and trust between managers and employees.
+The rise of remote work has helped redefine our understanding of work and our jobs in the 21st century.
+It has prompted us to reflect on issues such as work-life balance, the nature of team management, and trust between managers and employees.

-A key unanswered question when it comes to remote working is: how can we make it seem more "real"?
-In other words, how can we make it seem less cold and isolated, and more human?
+A key unanswered question about remote work is: how can we make it feel more “real”?
+In other words, how can we make it feel less cold and isolated, and more human.

 5. Soldier training

-The U.S. Army is already training its soldiers in metavers, in partnership with Microsoft.
-Instead of planning missions using mock-up terrain models, Microsoft is building helmets that will enable soldiers to see where they are and what's around them by projecting holographic images, three-dimensional terrain maps and a compass into their field of vision.
+The U.S. Army is already training its soldiers in the metaverse in partnership with Microsoft.
+Instead of planning missions using mock-up terrain models, Microsoft is building headsets that will allow soldiers to see where they are and what's around them by projecting holographic images, three-dimensional terrain maps, and a compass into their field of vision.

 One day, a cardiologist in Paris will perform open-heart surgery on a patient in Chicago using precision robots.
-This will be based on 5G reliable in both locations and on a precision robot in the Chicago hospital, which the Paris doctor will operate using a VR device.
+This will rely on networks 5G reliable in both locations and on a precision robot in the Chicago hospital, which the Paris doctor will operate using a VR device.

-A metaverse is a strange place.
-Many old-world rules and norms simply won't apply, and one of them is fiat currency.
-Crypto-currencies are already the preferred method for buying and selling virtual objects in the metaverse, rather than dollars and euros.
+The metaverse is a strange place.
+Many of the rules and norms of the old world simply won't apply, and one of them is fiat currency.
+Cryptocurrencies are already the preferred method for buying and selling virtual items in the metaverse, rather than dollars and euros.

 How will the Metaverse evolve?

-The workplace of the 2020s is already very different from what we might have imagined just a few years ago: the rise of remote and hybrid working has truly altered expectations about why, where and how work should be done.
-But the history of transformation of the workplace doesn't stop there.
+The workplace of the 2020s already looks very different from what we could have imagined just a few years ago: the rise of remote and hybrid work has truly shifted expectations about the why, where, and how of work.
+But the story of workplace transformation doesn't end there.

-Nobody really knows what it will look like, but everyone agrees that it's coming soon, and that it will fundamentally affect the way we work.
-Exactly what form it will take, and how we'll interact with it, is still up for debate.
+No one really knows what it will look like, but everyone agrees it's coming soon and will fundamentally affect the way we work.
+The exact form it will take, and how we'll interact with it, is still up for debate.

 credit photo @unsplash